SuperKeeks/NESemu/README.md

 * Support for 001, 003 and 004 [memory mappers](https://wiki.nesdev.com/w/index.php/Mapper) which allow to play games like Super Mario Bros 1 and 3, Galaga, Donkey Kong, Original Mario Bros...
 * Unit testing of all of the CPU instructions.

+# Usage #

+To run a supported ROM, just pass the ROM name as an argument.

+e.g. `NESemu smb`

 # Default input #
 Keyboard input (hardcoded):
 * D-Pad: Arrow keys